Is the five-flow conjecture almost false?: Introduction

-This translated version of the Birkhoff--Lewis theorem \cite{BL46} bears the same relation to the Seymour theorem \cite{Seymour81} as the original Birkhoff--Lewis theorem bears to the 5--colour theorem, or the Birkhoff--Lewis conjecture does to the 4--colour theorem; this can be taken as (weak) evidence that Conjecture~\ref{conj.JS} might be true.
-On the other hand, firm believers of the translation mechanism outlined above would conclude---by reverse translation of our Theorem~\ref{theo.2} (and its extension)---that the Birkhoff-Lewis conjecture is false!
-We do not, however, possess any evidence whatsoever in support of this conclusion, based on actual studies of the chromatic polynomial.
+\begin{enumerate} \item $Q \to Q+1$ {\em translation is valid}.
+Then Tutte's 5-flow conjecture is true (because the 4-colour theorem is true) and Conjecture~\ref{conj.JS} is true (because the Birkhoff--Lewis theorem is true), but the Birkhoff--Lewis conjecture is false (because Conjecture~\ref{conj.HPR} is false).

+\item $Q \to Q+2$ {\em translation is valid}.
+Then Tutte's 5-flow conjecture is false (because not every planar graph is 3--colourable), but Seymour's 6-flow theorem \cite{Seymour81} corresponds to the 4-colour theorem.
+The existence of graphs with real flow roots in $(5,6)$ corresponds to the existence of planar graphs with real chromatic roots in $(3,4)$; and Royle's theorem on the existence of plane triangulations with real chromatic roots converging to 4 from below suggests that there should exist graphs with real flow roots converging to 6 from below.
+Finally, the Birkhoff--Lewis conjecture and Conjecture~\ref{conj.JS} would either be both true or both false.

+\item {\em No translation holds: the two problems are less closely related than previously thought}.
+In this case, Conjecture~\ref{conj.JS} might well be false.
+Indeed, it might even be the case that there does not exist {\em any}\/ finite upper bound for the real flow roots of general graphs; this would signal the strongest possible failure of the analogy between real chromatic roots of planar graphs and real flow roots of general graphs. \end{enumerate}

 Note that we do in fact exhibit {\em infinitely} many flow roots in an interval $Q \in [4,Q_0]$ with $Q_0 >5$.
-This means, loosely speaking, that one should look for a purely combinatorial proof of Tutte's 5-flow conjecture.
-This is exactly the same situation as for the 4-- and 5--colour theorems; they hold true even though one can find families of graphs with real roots approaching $Q=4$ from below \cite{Royle05}, and other families with complex roots approaching densely to $Q=4$ and $Q=5$ \cite{Sokal04}.
+This means, loosely speaking, that if Tutte's 5-flow conjecture is true one should look for a purely combinatorial proof, i.e., one that considers only integer $Q$.
+This is exactly the same situation as for the 4-- and 5--colour theorems; they hold true even though one can find families of graphs with real roots approaching $Q=4$ from below \cite{Royle05}, and other families with complex roots approaching densely to $Q=4$ \cite{BK79} and $Q=5$ \cite{Sokal04}.
 If Conjecture~\ref{conj.JS} turns out to be false, then it is very plausible that there exist {\em no upper bound}\/ for real flow roots of arbitrary bridgeless graphs.

 On a more technical level, we exhibit a method for computing exactly the flow polynomial on very large generalised Petersen graphs (which can readily be adapted to other similar graph families).
 This method relies on a transfer matrix construction similar to the one employed in our previous work \cite{JScyclic,JStorus} on the chromatic polynomial for graphs with periodic longitudinal boundary conditions.